VadimToptunov/mobile_test_recorder/.github/SETUP_INSTRUCTIONS.md

 1. Go to: https://github.com/VadimToptunov/mobile_test_recorder
 2. Click "About" section (gear icon ⚙️)
+3. Set description: `AI-powered mobile testing framework with self-healing tests and automatic test generation from user behavior`
-3. Add topics one by one from `.github/TOPICS.md`
+4. Add topics one by one from `.github/TOPICS.md`

-### 2. Update Repository Description
+### 2. Additional Settings (Optional)

+If you used Option A or B above, description and topics are already set! ✅

+Otherwise, manually configure:

 1. Go to: https://github.com/VadimToptunov/mobile_test_recorder
 2. Click "About" (gear icon ⚙️)
-3. Set:
+3. Additional settings:
-   - **Description**: `AI-powered mobile testing framework with self-healing tests and automatic test generation from user behavior`
    - **Website**: (optional - add if you have one)
-   - ✅ Check "Packages"
+   - ✅ Check "Packages" (if you publish packages)

 ### 3. Enable GitHub Discussions (Optional)